mobiata/MBCommon/README.md

 # MBCommon

-MBCommon is a lightweight, generic Cocoa framework for iOS and OS X apps created by [Mobiata][mobiata].
+MBCommon is a lightweight, generic Cocoa framework for iOS and OS X apps created by [Mobiata][Mobiata].
 It is designed to be a repository for common code that can be shared across all of Mobiata's [open source projects][projects].
 However, it can definitely be used on its own as it defines a number of classes and categories that are useful in their own right.

 ## Usage